Who We Are

 ESMC supports members’ ambitions to continue investing in equitable, just, and environmentally sustainable food systems.
 We ensure these buyers can meet their goals and obligations through a certified, transparent, science-based, and cost-effective program.
-We lend credibility to these outcomes, thus meeting consumer-, stakeholder-, and shareholder expectations while avoiding the need for every company to establish its own programs, tools, and metrics to do so.
+We lend credibility to these outcomes, thus meeting consumer and shareholder expectations while avoiding the need for every company to establish its own programs, tools, and metrics to do so.

-ESMC will take a per-unit cost recovery fee from ecosystem service asset transactions.
+ESMC will take a per-unit cost recovery fee from ecosystem service outcomes transactions.
 ESMC’s fees will hold steady or even decrease as market volume grows, since ESMC is a non-profit and only needs to cover its operating expenses.

 ESMC will publish its fees to buyers and sellers.
 All fees will be deducted from transactions themselves.

 ESMC will manage the ledger and execution of transactions.